We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Electrical: These require plugging into an outlet.
 They may have a switch or control panel that controls the suction strength.

-• Battery-powered: Another type of electrical breast pump, relying on batteries.
+• Battery-powered: Another type of electrical breast pump that relies on batteries.
 Rechargeable battery options are available.

 What breast pumps do lactation consultants recommend?